Project

 SEEING WITHOUT SIGHT

-This project is seeking production, post-production, and distribution support.
+This project is seeking post-production and distribution support.

 The most beautiful thing in the world cannot be seen or even touched, they must be felt with the heart.”
 Helen Keller